-- It is advised that you set autoload to on to enable GPFS[TM] to recover automatically in case of a daemon problem.
-Deployment automatically enables this on new installations but you should disable autoload - for an upgrade and re-enable it after an upgrade. - To disable, issue the following command: - I mmchconfig autoload=no - Once the maintenance operation or upgrade is complete, re-enable autoload. - mmchconfig autoload=yes - By default, file systems must only be mounted on the management server node (EMS).
+- If you are upgrading to ESS 5.3.4.2, it is advised to convert the environment to mmvdisk after the upgrade is completed. - It is advised that you set autoload to on to enable GPFS to recover automatically in case of a daemon problem.
+Deployment automatically enables this on new installations but you should disable autoload for an upgrade and re-enable it after an upgrade.

+To disable, issue the following command:

+mmchconfig autoload=no

+Once the maintenance operation or upgrade is complete, re-enable autoload.

+mmchconfig autoload=yes

+- · By default, file systems must only be mounted on the management server node (EMS).
 Do not mount the file system on any other ESS nodes besides the EMS (where the primary GUI runs) which is mandatory for the GUI to function correctly. - It is advised that you disable automount for file systems when performing an upgrade to ESS 5.3.1 or later.